Gunmetal: Variants

 Gunmetal can also mean steel treated to simulate gunmetal bronze.
 Bushings made of this metal are used in machinery.

-Other uses of gun metal
+Other uses of gunmetal

-Gun money, Irish late 17th-century emergency coins, contain gunmetal, as worn and scrapped guns were used to make them; but also many other metals, in particular brass and bronze, as people donated pots and pans and other metal objects.
+Gun money, Irish late 17th-century emergency coins, contain gunmetal, as worn and scrapped guns were used to make them, but also many other metals, in particular brass and bronze, because people donated pots and pans and various metal objects.

 External doors and windows of offshore rock lighthouses are often made of gunmetal due to its corrosion resistant properties.